ibm-bluemix-mobile-services/bms-mca-kitura-credentials-plugin/README.md

 )
 ```

-* 0.0.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+* 0.1.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-05-03-a

 ## Usage